shanonplace/find-unlinked-assets/README.md

 ## ⚠️ Notes

-- ✅ Ensure you have the correct API permissions.
 - ⏳ Large spaces may take longer to process.
 - 🌍 Make sure your API key has access to the space and environment in Contentful